Thursday, April 14, 2011

 Rejected!

-here's all the articles I wrote).
+Until recently I was a contributing writer to EBurban, a hipster music review site (here's all the articles I wrote).
 They let me write about eight articles, the editor was constantly annoyed at my anti-smug, anti-hipster attitude.
 This article was apparently the last straw:

 The Twilight Singers – Dynamite Steps (1 Star)